Danishdbu/basic_python/README.md

 - **Tip**: Use generators for memory-efficient iteration over large datasets.
 - **Pitfall**: Lambda functions are limited to single expressions; avoid complex logic.

-### Quiz
+### Important Questions and Answers
-1. What does a decorator do to a function?
+1. **How does a decorator enhance a function?**
+   A decorator wraps a function to add functionality (e.g., logging, timing) before or after its execution.
-2. What keyword is used in a generator to produce values?
+2. **What is the benefit of using a generator?**
-3. Write a list comprehension to create a list of even numbers from 1 to 10.
+   Generators yield values one at a time, saving memory compared to storing an entire sequence.
+3. **When should you use a list comprehension?**
+   Use list comprehensions for concise creation of lists from iterables when the transformation is simple.